Inventsable/cep-firebase/README.md

 # cep-firebase sample

 Vue CLI comes with [native .env support](https://cli.vuejs.org/guide/mode-and-env.html#environment-variables) for environment variables.
-This means that we can have a `.env` file at the root of our repo which contains any shared variables to be used within any other file of our repository, with contents like this:
+This means that we can have a `.env` file [at the root of our repo (like this one)](https://github.com/Inventsable/cep-firebase/blob/master/.env) which contains any shared variables to be used within any other file of our repository, with contents like this:

 ## ./.env
 ```